-Update, May 2014: Please note that this post is nearly three years old, and that the author left Korea before it was written.
-I’m still happy to pass on her email address to those seeking more information about getting an abortion in Korea, and/or about the specific clinic she used, but unfortunately it may no longer be there, or may no longer be performing abortions.
+Update, August 2014: Please note that this post is nearly three years old, and that the author left Korea before it was written.
+I’m happy to pass on the name and address of the specific clinic she used, but unfortunately it may no longer be there, or may no longer be performing abortions.

 Instead, I recommend listening to this May 2014 interview of another woman who had an abortion here, and contacting the producers of that podcast if you’d like any more information.

 Thanks again to this university student for taking the time to write about her recent experience.
 Naturally, she’d like to remain anonymous, but she’d be happy to answer any questions readers may have in the comments (provided they’re not too intrusive):

 ……For me it started when I didn’t get my period.
 I was a bit worried as two weeks ago, during intercourse, my boyfriend’s condom slipped and so we had to change in the middle to a new one.
 Anyways, the pregnancy test kit came out with two visible lines.
 I was surprised and was stunned for about two minutes.
 Then, reality hit me: I didn’t cry, I immediately called my boyfriend, and we talked about this together, which I think was, for me, a better way to relax and calm down than crying.

 We accessed the situation and decided to get an abortion, as we were both university students and thus didn’t have any ability to support ourselves.
 For me, having a baby in Korea meant that any chances of you getting a professional job was over, and I just couldn’t face that, not only because of my dreams but also because of the huge demands that my parents bore to put me in college.
 Even if we had the baby, I reasoned, we wouldn’t be able to raise him/her in a high-quality environment, as both of us would probably be working at low paid jobs w/ long hours just to support our family.
 We began to search up abortion clinics in our area and was lucky to find one with ease.